9 Tips for Running Your First 5k

 During my first half marathon, I had the time of my life.
 I simply enjoyed the energy, being part of something active and healthy, and just ran from a place of gratitude.
 No matter how difficult a run may feel, not everyone is physically able to run.
 Being able to is a privilege.

 So get out of your head and get grateful!
-Enjoy the freeing feeling and the wonderful ability you already have!
+Enjoy the freeing feeling and the wonderful ability you already have.
+Just simply enjoying yourself can even help you to go faster.

 Out of all the tips for first 5ks, this is the most important one to keep in mind.